 High Intention Low Attachment.
 Definitely a key to success in goal setting!

-I challenge you to use the principle of high intention low attachment in your goal setting, especially as we near the end of this year and approach the next one.
+I challenge you to use the principle of high intention low attachment in your goal setting.
+I guarantee you’ll find it incredibly helpful.

 Photography Copyright: 123 RF / CRAIG ROBINSON